-Legal Services Alabama (LSA) is a statewide nonprofit organization dedicated to providing access to justice and free quality civil legal assistance to educate and empower Alabama's low-income community from nine offices located in: Anniston, Birmingham, Dothan, Huntsville, Mobile, Montgomery, Opelika, Selma and Tuscaloosa.
+Legal Services Alabama (LSA) serves low-income people by providing free civil legal aid and assistance and by promoting collaboration to find solutions to problems of poverty from eight offices located in: Anniston, Birmingham, Dothan, Huntsville, Mobile, Montgomery, Selma and Tuscaloosa.

 Legal Services Alabama offices handle civil cases only.
 Each office has lawyers licensed to practice in Alabama and other staff who know how to help low-income people resolve their legal problems.

 By providing representation on critical legal matters in judicial and administrative forums

 Through community education about rights and responsibilities ("preventative" law)